 On May 15, 2015, DEC filed the supplemental direct testimony and exhibits of witness Miller and the supplemental exhibits of witness Barnes.

-Also on May 15, 2015, DEC filed a motion requesting that the Commission schedule an additional public hearing and require public notice based on the revised proposed rates included in DEC's supplemental testimony.
+On May 15, 2015, DEC filed a Motion for Additional Public Hearing and Public Notice of Revised Proposed Rates.